Adequate supervision of all students in the school grounds and buildings is a requirement of the school’s duty of care.

 Maarif will endeavour to minimise the use of toilets during non-break times.
 Students will be strongly encouraged to go to the toilet during breaks.
 Outside of break times, students will be sent to the toilet in pairs.

 RECESS / LUNCHTIME SUPERVISION

 It is essential that staff attend playground duty promptly, as the bell sounds for the assigned duty.
 Teachers must remain on duty until they are relieved or until the bell sounds for the end of recess or lunch.
 If the relief person does not come, teachers are asked to send a message via a student to the Deputy Principal.
-Students from the two schools will not have contact with each other in recess/lunch times.

 Staff should move around the playground and observe the perimeter as well as the out of bounds areas.
 No dangerous behaviour is allowed.
 There should be encouragement for students to keep their area clean.